 where $\bar g_i(z_i,\,\zeta_i,\,r_i,\, \mu)=g_{i}([x]_{i},\,\mu)+k_{in_i-1}\zeta_i-k_{in_i-1}k_{i1}x_{i1}+\sum_{j=2}^{n_i-1} (k_{ij-1}-k_{in_i-1}k_{ij})x_{ij}$ and

-From the above form, we can take $\dot{r}_i$ as a vanishing perturbation by Lemma \ref{lem:generator} and thus convert the original optimal coordination problem into some robust stabilization problem.
-Compared with similar results for linear systems in \cite{xie2017global,tang2019cyb,qiu2019distributed}, this problem involves nonlinearities resultant from the gradients, set constraints, and also nonlinear dynamics of agents.
-Moreover, the nonlinearities in this multi-agent system can be not be perfectly linearly parameterized as that in \cite{tang2018distributed}.
-Consequently, (adaptive) feedback linearization method is not applicable to solve the associated tracking problem because of the unknown nonlinearity and external disturbances.
+From the above form, we have converted the formulated optimal coordination problem into some robust stabilization problem by viewing $\dot{r}_i$ as a vanishing perturbation.
+Compared with similar results for linear systems \cite{xie2017global, tang2019cyb, qiu2019distributed}, our problem involves extra nonlinearities from the set constraints and nonlinear agent dynamics.
+Moreover, the nonlinearities in this multi-agent system can not be perfectly linearly parameterized as that in \cite{tang2018distributed}.
+Consequently, (adaptive) feedback linearization method is not applicable to the associated tracking problem because of the unknown nonlinearity and external disturbances.
 Then, we have to seek new rules to solve our problem.